Chiral symmetry and taste symmetry from the eigenvalue spectrum of staggered Dirac operators: Chirality Measurement

 where $x_{A}$, $x_{B}$ and $[\gamma_5 \otimes 1]$ are defined in Eqs.~\eqref{eq:bi-op-1}-\eqref{eq:U-1} in Subsection \ref{ssec:notation}, and $\lambda_i$ and $\lambda_j$ represent eigenvalues of $D_s$.
 The chirality operator $[\gamma_5 \otimes 1]$ satisfies the same relationships as the continuum chirality operator $\gamma_5$.

 where $n$ is a non-negative integer.
 A rigorous proof of Eqs.~\eqref{eq:recur-1}-\eqref{eq:recur-4} is given in Appendix \ref{app:recur}.

-Our definition of the chirality operator $[\gamma_5 \otimes 1]$ is different from that used in Refs.~\cite{ Smit:1986fn, Follana:2004sz, Adams:2009eb}.
-The old chirality operator of Refs.~\cite{ Smit:1986fn, Follana:2004sz, Adams:2009eb} does not satisfy the recursion relations of Eqs.~\eqref{eq:recur-1}-\eqref{eq:recur-4}.
+Our definition of the chirality operator $[\gamma_5 \otimes 1]$ uses the Kluberg-Stern method, and is different from that used in Refs.~\cite{ Smit:1986fn, Follana:2004sz, Adams:2009eb}, which adopt the Golterman method.
+The old chirality operator (the Golterman method) of Refs.~\cite{ Smit:1986fn, Follana:2004sz, Adams:2009eb} does not satisfy the recursion relations of Eqs.~\eqref{eq:recur-1}-\eqref{eq:recur-4}.
 In addition, it does not satisfy the chiral Ward identities of Eqs.~\eqref{eq:wi:u(1)a-1}-\eqref{eq:wi:u(1)a-3}.
-This difference is addressed in Appendix \ref{app:recur}.
-The bottom line is that the conventional chirality operator does not satisfy the recursion relationships in Eqs.~\eqref{eq:recur-1}-\eqref{eq:recur-4}, even though it is classified according to the true irreducible representations of the lattice rotational symmetry group \cite{ Golterman:1985dz, Golterman:1986jf, Verstegen:1985kt}.
+This difference is addressed in Appendices \ref{app:cmp:gol-klu} and \ref{app:recur}.
+The bottom line is that the conventional chirality operator (the Golterman method) does not satisfy the recursion relationships in Eqs.~\eqref{eq:recur-1}-\eqref{eq:recur-4}, even though it is classified according to the true irreducible representations of the lattice rotational symmetry group \cite{ Golterman:1985dz, Golterman:1986jf, Verstegen:1985kt}.

 \com{Third, describe chirality $[1 \otimes \xi_5]$ in zero modes and in non-zero modes.}

 For further discussion we define another operator $[1 \otimes \xi_5]$, which we call the ``(maximal) shift operator,''